Bazgh/Clustering-patients-groups-with-rteomics-Data/README.md

 # Clustering-patients-groups-with-proteomics-Data
-Omics Projects- Fall 2024- University of Bern
+Omics Project- Fall 2024- University of Bern

 Project Description:
 This Project aimed at grouping patients with Bladder Cancer, which is key in development of personalized treatment.